Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/second-language/week-1/day-3/labs/ruby-basics.md

 # Deliverables

-Complete all problems below in the `student_solution.rb` file you created.
+Complete all problems below in the ruby repl.it you created and submit using the usual homework submission tracker.

 <br>
 <br>